-- Development in an area where no stream or watercourse exists, or where the proposed development is clearly outside the development permit area, as determined by the Regional District, a BC Land Surveyor, or a Registered Professional Biologist.
-This exemption does not apply if the stream or watercourse ecosystem was previously filled or realigned without a development permit. - 2.
-Renovations, repairs, maintenance, the construction of a second storey addition, excluding cantilevered construction to existing buildings within the same footprint (a building permit may still be required). - 3.
-All park or parkland ancillary uses not containing commercial, residential, or industrial activities. - 4.
-Emergency procedures to prevent, control, or reduce erosion, or other immediate threats to life and property including: - a) emergency flood or protection works; - b) clearing of an obstruction from bridge, culvert, or drainage flow, repairs to bridges and safety fences;
+- (i) Development in an area where no stream or watercourse exists, or where the proposed development is clearly outside the development permit area, as determined by the Regional District, a BC Land Surveyor, or a Registered Professional Biologist.
+This exemption does not apply if the stream or watercourse ecosystem was previously filled or realigned without a development permit. - Renovations, repairs, maintenance, the construction of a second storey addition, excludingcantilevered construction to existing buildings within the same footprint (a building permit may still be required). - (iii) All park or parkland ancillary uses not containing commercial, residential, or industrial activities.

-c) any emergency works to be undertaken in accordance with the Provincial Water Sustainability Act and Wildlife Act, and the federal Fisheries Act.
+- (A) emergency flood or protection works; - (B) clearing of an obstruction from bridge, culvert, or drainage flow, repairs to bridges and safety fences; - (C) any emergency works to be undertaken in accordance with the Provincial Water Sustainability Act and Wildlife Act, and the federal Fisheries Act.